The end of the American Civil War–Appomattox Court House–The Last Seven Days–Part 4

 Volunteers in the Union Army cooking their rations together.
 Image Source.

-By the end of the American Civil War, the Union army managed fairly well to continue to feed and nourish their men, but the Confederate soldiers flailed.
 Their wheat became corn—corn, water, salt hard tacks.
 Their vegetables became non-existent, excepting for peanuts.
 Their coffee was variously made from corn, apples or acorns, and they found a brew of chicory root the best substitute.

 Lee goes further westward, and Grant pursues him: